 - Complete the RCL form.

-- Please allow 5 business days to receive notification before following up with the GAPP office.
+- Please allow 5 business days to receive notification before following up with the VASE office.

 Optional Practical Training (OPT) is designed for students with F-1 visa status.
 It is designed to provide students with an opportunity to gain actual employment experiences in your chosen profession for a maximum of one year, before or after completing a degree program, to complement your academic work.
 OPT is approved by the United States Citizenship and Immigration Services (USCIS).
-The Office of Graduate & Professional Programs (GAPP) is responsible for completing the Graduation Verification section on the OPT I-20 Request form.
+Viterbi Admissions and Student Engagement (VASE) is responsible for completing the Graduation Verification section on the OPT I-20 Request form.

 OIS OPT Instructions

 F-1 international students interested in applying for OPT must review the OIS OPT Instructions.
 It includes important details about eligibility requirements, application timeline, reporting requirements, and other pertinent topics related to OPT.